Web of Science: Coverage

 Expanding the coverage of Web of Science, in November 2009 Thomson Reuters introduced Century of Social Sciences.
 This service contains files which trace social science research back to the beginning of the 20th century, and Web of Science now has indexing coverage from the year 1900 to the present.
-As of February 2017, the multidisciplinary coverage of the Web of Science encompasses: over a billion cited references, 90 million records, covering over 12 thousand high impact journals, and 8.2 million records across 160 thousand conference proceedings, with 15 thousand proceedings added each year.
-The selection is made on the basis of impact evaluations and comprise academic journals, spanning multiple academic disciplines.
-The coverage includes: the sciences, social sciences, the arts, and humanities, and goes across disciplines.
+As of February 2017, the multidisciplinary coverage of the Web of Science encompasses over a billion cited references and 90 million records, covering over 12 thousand high-impact journals, and 8.2 million records across 160 thousand conference proceedings, with 15 thousand proceedings added each year.
+The selection is made on the basis of impact evaluations and comprises academic journals spanning multiple academic disciplines.
+The coverage includes the sciences, social sciences, the arts, and humanities, and goes across disciplines.
 However, Web of Science does not index all journals.

-There is a significant and positive correlation between the impact factor and CiteScore.
-However, an analysis by Elsevier, who created the journal evaluation metric CiteScore, has identified 216 journals from 70 publishers to be in the top 10 percent of the most-cited journals in their subject category based on the CiteScore while they did not have an impact factor.
+There is a significant and positive correlation between the impact factor and the CiteScore.
+However, an analysis by Elsevier, which created the journal evaluation metric CiteScore, has identified 216 journals from 70 publishers to be in the top 10 percent of the most-cited journals in their subject category based on their CiteScore, even though they did not have an impact factor.
 It appears that the impact factor does not provide comprehensive and unbiased coverage of high-quality journals.
 Similar results can be observed by comparing the impact factor with the SCImago Journal Rank.

 Furthermore, as of September 2014, the total file count of the Web of Science was over 90 million records, which included over 800 million cited references, covering 5.3 thousand social science publications in 55 disciplines.

-Titles of foreign-language publications are translated into English and so cannot be found by searches in the original language.
+Titles of foreign-language publications are translated into English, and therefore, cannot be found by searches in the original language.

-In 2018, the Web of Science started embedding partial information about the open access status of works, using Unpaywall data.
+In 2018, the Web of Science started embedding partial information about the open-access status of works, using Unpaywall data.

-While marketed as a global point of reference, Scopus and WoS have been characterised as "structurally biased against research produced in non-Western countries, non-English language research, and research from the arts, humanities, and social sciences".
+While marketed as a global point of reference, Scopus and WoS have been characterized as "structurally biased against research produced in non-Western countries, non-English language research, and research from the arts, humanities, and social sciences".

-After the 2022 Russian invasion of Ukraine, on 11 March 2022, Clarivate – which owns Web of Science – announced that it would cease all commercial activity in Russia and immediately close an office there.
+After the 2022 Russian invasion of Ukraine, on 11 March 2022, Clarivate – which owns the Web of Science – announced that it would cease all commercial activity in Russia and immediately close its office there.